Accessibility Statement

 When a child or young person has a social, emotional or mental health difficulty which is impacting on their ability to function and learn at school, and for which they require special educational provision, then they should be regarded and treated as having a Special Educational Need.
 This applies to pupils whether or not they have a diagnosis, where their difficulties result in special educational provision being required.

 Mental health difficulties manifest themselves in many different ways and it is not for teachers to try to diagnose what these difficulties might be.
-However, teachers have a responsibility to report any concerns that they may have in this area to the SENCO, who will then make the decision about what to do next, in conjunction with the pupil and their parents when appropriate.
+However, teachers have a responsibility to report any concerns that they may have in this area to the SENDCO, who will then make the decision about what to do next, in conjunction with the pupil and their parents when appropriate.

 Attachment disorders and issues may develop if a child experiences negative or disrupted interactions or bonding with caregivers in their early life; it is common amongst children who are in care or who have been adopted from care, and its effects are lifelong and can be severe.
 Children may find it extremely difficult to make and maintain positive relationships, they lack basic trust and have little understanding of ‘unacceptable’ behaviour; they may present as confident or untouchable but usually feel insecure, wrong and powerless.